Last Night in Soho: Plot

-Panicked, Ellie goes to inform Ms Collins that she is leaving London.
-Ms Collins then reveals that she is actually Sandie.
+Panicked, Ellie goes to inform Ms. Collins that she is leaving London.
+Ms. Collins tells her she knows she went to the police because the "nice police lady" came to check up on her.
+She then reveals that she is Sandie.
 Ellie's vision of Sandie's death was actually a vision of Sandie killing Jack when he threatened her with a knife.
 Sandie then lured the men she was pimped to back to her room and killed them, hiding their bodies in the house's floorboards and walls.
-Ms Collins has drugged Ellie's tea with the intention of killing her to ensure her silence.
+Ms. Collins has drugged Ellie's tea with the intention of killing her to ensure her silence.

 In the ensuing scuffle, Ellie knocks over an ashtray and starts a fire.
-John comes to Ellie's aid, but Ms Collins stabs him and continues after Ellie, who hallucinates Ms Collins as the younger Sandie, and that they are ascending a glass staircase.
-Ellie kicks Ms Collins, sending her down the stairs.
-She flees to her room, where the spirits of Sandie's victims plead with her to avenge them, but she refuses.
-Ms Collins enters Ellie's room, where she also sees the spirits and is struck by 'Jack'.
+John comes to Ellie's aid, but Ms. Collins stabs him and continues after Ellie, who hallucinates Ms. Collins as the younger Sandie, and that they are ascending a glass staircase.
+Ellie kicks Ms. Collins, sending her down the stairs.
+She flees to her room, where the spirits of Sandie's abusers plead with her to avenge them, but she refuses.
+Ms. Collins enters Ellie's room, where she also sees the spirits and is struck by "Jack".
 With the police outside, she attempts suicide but Ellie stops her, understanding why she did what she did.
 Sandie tells Ellie to save John and herself, remaining in the building as it burns.

 Ellie enjoys success as her designs are showcased at her end-of-year fashion show and is congratulated by her grandmother and John.
-Ellie sees her mother and a vision of Sandie in a mirror.
-Her mother smiles at her, and Sandie blows her a kiss.
+Ellie sees her mother smile at her in a mirror.
+Sandie then also appears in a mirror and blows her a kiss.

 Cast

-In addition, Beth Singh portrays English 60s hit singer Cilla Black.
+In addition, Sam Claflin plays younger Lindsey (credited as Punter #5), Beth Singh portrays English 60s hit singer Cilla Black, Margaret Nolan appears as the Sage Barmaid, while twins James and Oliver Phelps cameo as cloakroom attendants.
+Synnøve Karlsen, Jessie Mei Li and Kassius Nelson appear as students of the London College of Fashion.